cepthomas/Nebulator/README.md

 - [ChucK](http://chuck.cs.princeton.edu/)
 - [Peter Langston](http://www.langston.com/Papers/llfm.pdf)

 While the primary intent is to generate music-by-code, runtime interaction is also supported.
 It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of parameters using custom UI inputs, and display of whatever on the UI.
 The API is similar to that for [Processing](https://processing.org/).
-The app uses [NProcessing](https://github.com/cepthomas/NProcessing) for the UI stuff.

 And a static declarative model is also supported if you want to write note sequence descriptions instead.
 Or you can combine declarative and procedural in the same piece.
 Wow!

 It's all WinForms.
 I recognize that WPF/UWP is superior (right?) technology but I can bang out most UI I need in WF lickety split.

+# NProcessing
+The Processing-like UI part was originally built in to this app but it seemed prudent to separate it out into a standalone application.
+Find it here: [NProcessing doc](https://github.com/cepthomas/NProcessing/wiki).
+Nebulator uses that component for the UI aspects.

 # Bonus Stuff
 This project contains a bunch of components that are either recycled or created for this.
 Most could be stripped out for subsequent reuse.